guesslin/resume/markdown/1_About.md

 ## Summary

-Working at [Glasnostic][] (2016.11 ~ now), specialized in system development and programming, usually using __Golang__ programming language, has experience in network software and micro-services architecture developing in __Golang__.
+Working at [Glasnostic][] (2016.11 ~ 2022.07), specialized in system development and programming, usually using __Golang__ programming language, have experience in network software and micro-services architecture developing in __Golang__.
+Have experience in EKS/AKS/GKS/OCP multiple kubernetes platform.
 Interested in writing some stuff to make my life different.

 [Glasnostic]: https://glasnostic.com/